Worst Toyota RAV4 Years To Avoid (Key Problems)

 Over 1,000 complaints were recorded for the interior accessories in 2013 and 2014 Toyota RAV4 models.

-Commonly reported issues included navigation display problems, stereo/infotainment system suddenly stopped working, Bluetooth connectivity issues, and glove box unable to open.
+Commonly reported issues included navigation display problems, the stereo/infotainment system suddenly stopping working, Bluetooth connectivity issues, and the glove box being unable to open.
 These issues typically cost $750 to fix.

 5. Steering and Wheel Problems